 B: Lake Toya Onsen to the Airport (car: approximately 100km, train: 1 hour 30 minutes ~)

 Advice: From JR Toya Station head to JR Minami-Chitose Station and transfer to the train heading to the airport.
 Depending on the transfer at Minbami-Chitose Station your travel time may vary, so make sure to check the departure schedule beforehand.
-The bus from Noboribetsu Onesen to JR Sapporo Station takes about 2 hours and 45 minutes, then you will transfer to the airport shuttle and head to the airport.
+The bus from Noboribetsu Onsen to JR Sapporo Station takes about 2 hours and 45 minutes, then you will transfer to the airport shuttle and head to the airport.

-*Time and distance are a reference guide
+*Times and distances are a reference guide

 *Prices and options mentioned are subject to change.